SathyaBoobalan/Med/README.md

 Contributions

 Contributions are welcome!
 You can:
-Report bugs or propose features via issues.
+- Open issues to report bugs or propose features.
-Enhance Firebase integration and UI/UX elements via pull requests.
+- Suggest enhancements by creating a pull request.
-Collaborate on new features, like AI-powered prescription recommendations.
+- Collaborate on improving AI models and blockchain integration.